Dungeness Crab Bisque

 This roux is also ideal for mac and cheese, so don't be shy!

-How to make a seafood stock
+How do you make a homemade seafood stock?

 For this recipe, you can use boxed seafood stock.
 It'll still be delicious.
 But - if you are going to the trouble of getting fresh Dungeness crab you might as well go to the trouble of making fresh seafood stock too.
 In for a penny, in for a pound.